-All of these factors need to be taken into consideration when choosing your veil: length, width, color, number of layers and decor.
-Read on for helpful information on how to choose the perfect bridal veil for your wedding.
+All of these factors need to be considered when choosing your veil: length, width, color, number of layers or tiers, and decor.

 Wedding Veils Guide to Style

-Wedding dresses have a variety of different styles, and they need a veil to match.
+Wedding dresses have a variety of styles and they need a veil to match.
 There are four basic wedding veil styles: classic, romantic, sophisticated and eclectic.

-The choice of hairstyle plays an important role in determining what type of veil to have.
+The choice of hairstyle plays an important role in determining what type of veil to wear.